SangramDV-7272/NextGan-project/README.md

 - **Rating Distribution by Demographics**: Investigate how ratings vary by demographic attributes and identify genre preferences.
 - **Top Performers**: Identify top-rated movies and analyze their characteristics.
 - **Exploring Long Tail**: Investigate the distribution of ratings and characteristics of less-rated movies.
-- **Tag Analysis**: Analyze movie tags and their consistency with genres.
-- **Visualization Projects**: Create visualizations to explore the distribution of ratings, popular genres, and correlations between variables.